 Aquamarine has long been known for its rich color and is a symbol of youth, health and hope.
 Its mesmerizing color ranges from a very pale blue to a deep blue, the finest specimens being the deepest in color.

-As with most Because of these alleged powers, aquamarine has always been a popular gemstone.
+Because of these alleged powers, aquamarine has always been a popular gemstone.
 In ancient times, the aquamarine was believed to provide courage in those who wore them.
 Ancient Indians wore aquamarine in amulets, and the Egyptians carved it into talismans.

 Today, aquamarine is still considered an “all purpose” healing gem as it is said to treat spiritual, psychological, physiological disorders and diseases.
 Working with the stone improves one’s overall sense of well-being.